 The High passes and High lake:Annapurna circuit trek means the tough thorong la pass which is 5416 Meter high.
 Not only that there is the Highest elevated lake of the earth as well.
 Tilicho lake located at the height of 4980 meter which is another attraction of Annapurna circuit as well as mountain and landscape you see around this region are another charm. trekkers ahve to walk in the high elevation mostly which means the perfect view of Himalayas Everyday

 You might be wondering about How to go Annapurna circuit trek?
 Annapurna circuit trekking starts from Nadi which is 1 hour driving from Beshisahar (District headquarter of Lamjung) and is 172.9 km driving from Kathmandu.
-The Road construction in Annapurna circuit has shortened the length of trek as well as New trails also has been made.
-As we can not avoid the development the government of Nepal has been trying to make an alternative routes.
-The road has reached to Manag, with professional guide you can find out the alternative trekking trail here
+The Road construction in Annapurna circuit has shortened the length of the trek as well as New trails also have been made.
+As we can not avoid the development the government of Nepal has been trying to make an alternative route.
+The road has reached to Manag, with a professional guide you can find out the alternative trekking trail here